-How this blog works is simple…I post lessons as they develop in my classroom.
+How this blog works is simple…I post curriculum as it develop in my classroom.
 Traffic on this blog has doubled-tripled and more since I began it only 3 years ago and for that I am proud of my professional presence online.
 Hopefully you can find something useful or share some insight with me as we journey through the incredibly important world of Art Eductation together.

-I live just outside of Des Moines in Altoona, Iowa with my husband, Matt, who teaches High School Building Trades in Carlisle, Iowa.
-We also live with our energetic Boxer, Roxxy, who is 6 years old and our lazy American Bulldog, Penny, who is 1 years old.
-They are inseparable.
-I absolutely love reading and traveling.
+I live just outside of Des Moines in Altoona, Iowa with my husband, Matt, who teaches High School Building Trades in Carlisle, Iowa and son Philip, who is just over a year old and keeps us on our toes.
+We also live with our energetic dogs, Penny & Roxxy.
+I love traveling.
 Some students often ask what kind of art I make – I enjoy water color painting but really, my favorite kind of art is teaching.
 My goal is to enjoy life and have as many experiences as I can – after all, you only live once.
 If you need to contact me, please feel free to email me or call.

 This blog is an updated source of what is happening in my art room.
 Resources, lessons, and thoughts will circulate throughout posts.
 Scroll past the comments section to gain use of some handy widgets like search or “tagged” topics.